evgenyneu/evgenii.com/app/blog/_posts/2014-12-28-power-consumption-of-location-services-in-ios.md

 ## My conclusion

 From the results of the tests I can probably assume that 'nearest ten meters' (GPS) mode consumes from 4 to 6 times more energy than '100 meters' (WiFi / cell tower) mode.
-Therefore I would avoid running 'ten meters' mode for longer than a couple of hours per day.
+Therefore I would personally avoid running 'ten meters' mode for longer than a couple of hours per day.

 ## Apps used